-The public comments submitted by EDGI’s Web Monitoring Team offer a perspective based on the need to ensure the presence of publicly accessible website information relevant to environmental proceedings or rulemakings at hand.
+The public comments submitted by EDGI’s Website Governance Project (formerly Website Monitoring Team) offer a perspective based on the need to ensure the presence of publicly accessible website information relevant to environmental proceedings or rulemakings at hand.
 Promoting transparency and public participation extends beyond the logistics of the rulemaking process to include access to information and data.
 Removed and reduced access to pertinent information constrains the public’s ability to effectively participate in the rulemaking process, undermining public understanding of implementation options, and, in turn, impairing the ability to impact decisions in the public’s interest.

 (Docket No. 2021-13640) July 28, 2021 Comment Title: “Protecting Public Information is a Critical Component of Federal Scientific Integrity.”
 Stronger public information policies are necessary for stronger scientific integrity policies.
 This comment underscores that relationship by providing specific examples of federal website information management decisions during the Trump administration that were at odds with scientific integrity and undermined public trust.
 The comment then relays a series of recommendations to promote and protect the free flow of scientific information from the government to the public, and utilize websites as a vehicle for building public trust in the government by facilitating greater environmental, scientific, and civic literacy.